 Leicester North services

-One of the A46's larger services, quiet Leicester hasn't got into its stride yet.
+One of the A46's larger service areas, quiet Leicester hasn't got into its stride yet.

-Parking within the ibis budget car park is for hotel guests only and is strictly enforced by ParkingEye.
+Parking within the ibis budget car park is for hotel guests only and guests are required to provide their vehicle registration number to reception in order to receive free parking during their stay.
+These restrictions are strictly enforced by ParkingEye.

 This information is provided to us by third parties.
 You should always check with staff on site.

 Trivia and History

 Leicester was a new style of service area.
 Its modern design allowed it to have a high capacity with a relatively small footprint, making it easier to build.
 The flexibility of its units were supposed to allow it to add a lot of choice to the fast A46: in practice, these have proven difficult to lease.

 A service area was first planned at this junction in 1990, ready for the bypass to open in 1995, by Citygrove Roadside.
 This was refused.
 There were then plans to turn the land into housing, until Extra proposed the service area in 2005.

 It opened on 24 June 2008.
 It has a twin sister - Derby & Burton at the A38/A50 interchange opened just over four weeks after Leicester and it almost identical to it.
 It was also sold at the same time.

 In 2011, the surrounding area was developed with housing.
 This has open access to the service area providing hope that it may develop to also serve the local community.